constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 To Vladimir Kara-Murza, for standing against the dishonesty of men.

+To Julian Gevirtz, for inspiring the metaphor of "God's Textbook of Mathematics".

 To Case Western Reserve University and the Indiana Academy, for deepening my appreciation of the Humanities.

 To Justin Stover, for "There is no Case for the Humanities".

 To the memory of Richard Bird (1943-2022), whose words and ideas profoundly contributed to this essay along multiple axes.
-Thank you for your work on Haskell, and your work on popularizing the Stern-Brocot tree.
+Thank you for your work on teaching and popularizing Haskell and the Stern-Brocot tree.

 To the memory of Lois T. Clark (1922-2022), who had a heart and tongue of gold.
-She encouraged and helped heal so many people.
+She encouraged and helped heal so many people around her.
 First and foremost, her primary desire was giving all children the best possible practical start in life.

 She enjoyed saying "Good, better, best.
 Never let it rest, until your good is better, and your better is best."
 I am blessed to be able to say that Lois is both a dear friend of mine, and also a personal friend of mine.